Are Same-handed Patient Rooms Best?

 Pati: The potential of improved safety from standardization is generally accepted.
 However, there appears to be a blurring of the concepts of standardization and same-handed rooms.
 The two concepts are being used as synonyms, which is not true.

-So, are the terms “same-handed” and “standardization” synonymous?
+Are the terms “same-handed” and “standardization” synonymous?

 Pentecost: The answer is both yes and no. When I use the term standardization, it must be defined at the scale of design being applied.
 For example, the level of a design component can be standardized, such as individual components on a headwall, linen storage versus the entire storage capacity, or plumbing fixtures compared to the entire bathroom.
 At a slightly larger scale, zones for caregivers, patients, or family can be standardized.
 When the entire room is standardized, including handedness, it is reasonable to say that standardization and same-handedness are essentially the same.
 There is still one more scale at which standardization could be defined: by nursing unit.